alahirajeffrey/reddit-scrapper/README.md

-# reddit-scrapper
+# Reddit-scrapper
-Script that scrapes data from reddit
+This script scrapes reddit for data which can then be used for machine learning projects such as sentiment analysis